-• Dissertation Consultation Form

-Petition to the Office of Graduate Studies

-Use this form any time there is a request to make changes on Dissertation Committee members change in program requirements or any other requests that involve the Office of Graduate Studies in changing records/policies.
+- Dissertation Consultation Form - Use as needed for committee reviews during dissertation preparation. - Petition to the Office of Graduate Studies - Use this form any time there is a request to make changes on Dissertation Committee members change in program requirements or any other requests that involve the Office of Graduate Studies in changing records/policies.

-• Leave of Absence

-Use this form when a student must take a medical or otherwise approved leave of absence from the program.
+- Leave of Absence - Use this form when a student must take a medical or otherwise approved leave of absence from the program.
 This form must be approved by the PhD Director and submitted to the Office of Graduate Studies.